learningOrchestra/mlToolKits/readme.md

 # Learning Orquestra: a Machine Learning resource orchestration

-The Learning Orchestra is a tool to paralelization of machine learning tasks using microservices.
+The Learning Orchestra is a tool to parallelization of machine learning tasks using microservices.

 ## tools used in this framework